 Skill Test/ Typing Test

 Typing Test for LDC

-This test will be conducted in Hindi & English both for the qualified candidates of written examination.
+This test will be conducted in Hindi & English both for the qualified candidates for written examination.
 The candidates have to mention the language of typing during filling the application form.
 This examination is also qualifying in nature.
-The typing speed for English language should be 35 words/minute and for Hindi language it should be 30 words/minute.
+The typing speed for the English language should be 35 words/minute and for the Hindi language it should be 30 words/minute.